SAP/spartacus-docs/_pages/fsa/fsa-updating-to-version-4.md

 Simply changing the version in `package.json` file is not enough.
 For instructions on how to create new app directory structure, see [Spartacus documentation](https://sap.github.io/spartacus-docs/updating-to-version-4/).

-### Specifying configuration options for FSA Spartacus
+### Specifying Configuration Options for FSA Spartacus

-Once you have created new App directory structure as described in the previous step, you need to specify configuration options necessary for FSA.
-This configuration should be declared after all other Spartacus modules and should contain the following:
+Once you have created the new app directory structure as described in the previous step, you need to specify configuration options necessary for FSA.
+This configuration should be declared after all other Spartacus modules, and should contain the following:

 ```ts
 provideConfig(<OccConfig | SiteContextConfig>{